codebru/full-web-dev/Full-Stack/README.md

 # Full Stack
 ## Beginner Resources
-I didn't follow an onlice course to learn web development, I started off by doing projects and studying around them, but I had already been a programmer for two years before I started so I knew what to look for.
+I didn't follow an online course to learn web development, I started off by doing projects and studying around them, but I had already been a programmer for two years before I started so I knew what to look for.
 I have added some resources here that other people recommend to get started on if you are starting from scratch.